Stevie Johnson: 2010 season

 He had a breakout campaign in 2010 with 82 receptions, 1073 yards and 10 touchdowns.
 Following the season, Johnson was named the 2010 Vizio Top Value Performer for being the NFL player who outplayed his salary by the widest margin.

 2011 season

-In 2011, Johnson's numbers fell a bit, posting 76 receptions for 1,004 yards and 7 touchdown receptions.
+In 2011, Johnson posted 76 receptions for 1,004 yards and 7 touchdown receptions.
 According to Steve, he played the year with a torn groin and a broken hand.

 During the 2011 season, Johnson was fined twice for excessive celebrations.
 The first was Week 12 against the New York Jets.
 Johnson pretended to shoot his leg and then fly like a Jet and pretended to crash, mocking Jets receiver Plaxico Burress.
 The second was during Week 17 against the New England Patriots, after scoring a touchdown, he lifted his jersey to reveal "Happy New Year!" written on his under-shirt.
 He was given a 15-yard unsportsmanlike penalty, and head coach Chan Gailey subsequently benched Johnson for the rest of the game, ending his season.